cPanel ELevate blockers

 OVH proactive intervention monitoring

 If you use a dedicated server hosted at OVH, you should disable the proactive monitoring before you start the ELevate process.
-Create the /var/cpanel/acknowledge_ovh_monitoring_for_elevate touch file to indicate that you disabld monitoring.
+Create the /var/cpanel/acknowledge_ovh_monitoring_for_elevate touch file to indicate that you disabled monitoring.
 This will prevent the proactive monitoring from incorrectly detecting an issue on your server during the reboots.
 If you do not create this file, your server may boot into rescue mode and interrupt the upgrade.

 YUM repositories